 - identifying and establishing links with national social activists, medical specialists and related practitioners for both support and for practical involvement.

-- enlisting the various public media in the campaign against acid violence
+- enlisting the various public media in the campaign against acid attacks

-- lobbying senior politicians, government institutions and civil bodies about the social issues which characterise acid violence
+- lobbying senior politicians, government institutions and civil bodies about the social issues which characterise acid attacks

 - lobbying for the establishment of an adequate public (government-run) burns unit in each of Pakistan’s four provinces.